AI Physics Review logo AI Physics Review banner

 Current Issues

 Below are the most recent issues of AI Physics Review.
-Issue 0 presents historically influential papers evaluated under the framework to illustrate how the structural scoring system behaves on canonical theoretical work.
+Issue 0 presents historically influential papers evaluated under the AIPR framework to illustrate baseline structural scoring behavior.

 Volume 1 · Issue 1 – March 2026